-The quokka also referred to as the short-tailed scrub wallaby, is a small macropod around the size of a domestic cat.
+The quokka, also called the short-tailed scrub wallaby, is a small macropod around the size of a domestic cat.

 It is the only member of the genus Setonix.
 The quokka is herbivorous and primarily nocturnal, like other marsupials in the macropod family, such as kangaroos and wallabies.